SaxonRah/DevPunk/ReadMe.txt

 Sorry if there are deleted comments or some changed code in some files, I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision
 This is not a final product im not  for damages ect.. ect..
+The goal of DevPunk is to one day create an easy interface with ActionScript/FlashPunk/PunkUI/Box2D to house PunkUI World Instancing.

+You can view the latest demo here [https://github.com/kgbkgb/DevPunk/blob/master/bin/OgmoFlashPunkUI.swf?raw=true]

 Thanks to everyone for FlashPunk, PunkUI, Ogmo Support, Code Snippets, [will edit more later] ChevyRay      -[happytrash@gmail.com]    Draknek       -[alan@draknek.org],